tjvantoll/www.tjvantoll.com/source/_posts/2014-12-29-so-you-want-to-write-a-tech-book.markdown

 My desire to share this information is what gave me the motivation to keep going.
 If I set out to write a 101-level book on jQuery UI I would've lost the desire to write by week three.

 To me motivation was everything.
-People frequently ask me if I'll write another book, and my answer is that I need a topic compelling enough to spend a year of my life on—aka something pretty damn compelling.
+There were *many* nights that I had no desire to write but had to find a way to write a few pages.
+People frequently ask me if I'll write another book, and my answer is that I need a topic compelling enough to spend a year of my life on—something that I want to write about bad enough to put myself through the process again.

 I'm sure there is a dollar amount that would give me enough motivation, and who knows, after *jQuery UI in Action* becomes the next *Fifty Shades of Grey* maybe I'll take all of this back.